Supervision of the financial market and financial institutions

 FINMA is financed not by the taxpayer, but by the levies and fees it charges for its supervisory work.
 In addition, the institutions FINMA regulates are required to pay an annual levy to cover the costs incurred by FINMA which are not met by the fees.
 The levies relate to supervision and other FINMA services.
 FINMA's accounts are audited by the Swiss Federal Audit Office.

 FINMA is mandated to protect financial market clients – creditors, investors and policyholders – and is responsible for ensuring that Switzerland’s financial markets function effectively.
 Its supervisory tasks - authorisation, supervision and, where necessary, the enforcement of supervisory law – are derived from that mandate.
 In addition, FINMA can also regulate activities where it is authorised to do so.
 In performing its supervisory activities, FINMA adopts a systematic risk-oriented approach and is mindful to ensure continuity and accountability.
-This strengthens confidence in the proper functioning, integrity and competitiveness of Switzerland's financial centre.
+This strengthens confidence in the proper functioning, integrity, competitiveness and sustainability of Switzerland's financial centre.

 Based on legally defined tasks and objectives, FINMA’s Board of Directors draws up strategic goals, which it submits to the Federal Council for approval every four years.
 To enable it to achieve its strategic goals, FINMA has an appropriate organisational structure with a clear distinction between strategic management through the Board of Directors and operational management through the Executive Board.
 The Board of Directors defines the strategic course, decides on transactions of substantial importance and oversees the Executive Board.
 Eight divisions ensure that FINMA fulfils its mandate efficiently and uses its financial resources responsibly and effectively.